tresorama/starter-monorepo-yarn-workspace/README.md

 https://www.youtube.com/watch?v=G8KXFWftCg0

-# Install all subworkspaces
+## How it works

+This monorepo is installed with `yarn`.

+Every folder inside `packages` and `examples` are considered workspace.
-Do this every time you add a new `workspace`.
+From a workspace you can add another workspace as a dependency.
+Then you can use it in the code.

+## How to create a new workspace

+Create a new folder under `packages`.
-From root run `yarn install`.
+From there run `yarn init`.

-Root is the dir that contains this README file.
+After that you need to remove `node_modules` from root of monorepo and run `yarn install`.
+This step will make `workspaces` importable in dependencies.